 UWPD maintains a strong working relationship with the Madison Police Department and other surrounding state and local law enforcement agencies.
 Staff participate in local and statewide meetings to share information and resources, as deemed necessary.
 UWPD does not have a memorandum of understanding with the Madison Police Department or any other law enforcement agency regarding the investigation of criminal incidents, as UWPD has a full investigative division.
-UWPD's primary jurisdiction and patrol jurisdiction is the University of Wisconsin-Madison, including Lake Mendota by UWPD Lake Rescue & Safety.
+UWPD's primary jurisdiction and patrol jurisdiction is the University of Wisconsin-Madison.
+UWPD Lake Rescue & Safety responds to calls for assistance on Lake Mendota, however police response is under the jurisdiction of the Dane County Sheriff's Office.
 In the summer of 2019 UWPD began patrolling Upham Woods Camp in Juneau County during select shifts.
 Madison Police Department has primary jurisdiction over the City of Madison, and concurrent jurisdiction on UW-Madison's campus.